ebowman/api-first-hand/README.md

 ### Specification Cross-References

 You can use a filename to reference part of another specification with the `$ref` element.
-You can split a single specification into multiple files (as shown in [`cross_spec_references.yaml`](https://github.com/zalando/api-first-hand-activator/blob/master/conf/examples/cross_spec_references.yaml)).
-You can also reference a definition in one specification across other specifications.
+You can split a single specification into multiple files (as shown in [`cross_spec_references.yaml`](https://github.com/zalando/api-first-hand-activator/blob/master/conf/examples/cross_spec_references.yaml)), and also reference a definition in one specification across other specifications.
 (For example, you can create domain_model.yaml and then reference it from any other API specification.)

 An independent copy of the class definition is created for each referencing specification.
 The definition is then placed into the appropriate package for each specification.

 Therefore, even if multiple classes with the same name and structure are generated, they all will coexist in their own separate namespaces and won't be interchangeable.

-## Swagger Validations
+### Swagger Validations

 Swagger API definitions allow you to impose constraints on parameter types.
-You can use the `required` constraint to mark a parameter or specific field within a domain definition as required upon input.
+You can use the `required` constraint to mark a parameter or specific field within a domain definition, as required upon input.
 You can also add to your API definition more constraints, as defined by the [Parameter Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#parameterObject).
 API-First-Hand will generate validations for these parameter constraints and make sure that your controller methods are only called if the input of your service complies to those constraints.

 [Go here](https://github.com/zalando/api-first-hand/blob/master/docs/swagger-validations.md) for more information and examples.

-# Building an Api-First-Hand Plugin
+[Go here](https://github.com/zalando/api-first-hand/blob/master/docs/TEST_GENERATORS.md) for more detailed information about test generators.

+## About the Api-First-Hand Plugin: Architecture and Structure

 To build a plugin, do the following:

 - Clone the repository to your local filesystem
 - Run ```sbt publishLocal``` in the Api-First-Hand directory.
 This will publish the plugin into your local ivy repository

-To use the plugin in a plain Play project:

-- Create a new Api-First-Hand project using activator template, for example: ```activator new hello-world api-first-hand```
-- Take a look at the `project/plugins.sbt` of the generated project and add required plugins and resolvers to the `project/plugins.sbt` of your Play project
-- Do the same for `build.sbt`
-- Put a Swagger specification with a ```.yaml``` or ```.json``` extension into the ```conf``` directory
-- Add a specification link (`->`) to the Play's routes file

 ## Plugin Architecture